STAR HILL FAMILY ATHLETIC CENTER INDOOR SOCCER

 ROSTER CONSIDERATIONS - A maximum of fifteen players (15), youth teams and adult teams, may be placed on a team roster for one team in the same age group/league.
 Players may be added to a team’s roster after the first week by completing a roster add-on form.
 CJSA payment for add-ons is due at the time the form is submitted.
 Players must be able to provide proof of age when requested by Star Hill management.
+Player must be currently enrolled in High School in order to play in the High School league (regardless of their birth year).
+Players who are not currently in high school can play in the Sunday night Men's C league.
 The following will be accepted as proof of age:

 a.
 Birth certificate or copy